zhaoquanshengchina/getMonthlyEcommerceSales/README.md

 ![after](https://user-images.githubusercontent.com/8212296/32787818-2b145c6c-c91d-11e7-8dfb-96d95ea8788b.PNG)

 ## Usage
-`python parseMonthlySales.py` or execute **parseMonthlySalesEXE.exe**

-Will take **any** raw Amazon/Ebay/Walmart/ShipStation spreadsheet exports in the **SpreadsheetExports** folder and parse them.
+`python parseMonthlySales.py` will take **any** raw Amazon/Ebay/Walmart/ShipStation spreadsheet exports in the **SpreadsheetExports** folder and parse them.
 The resulting files will be created in the **output** folder.
 Each output will be a csv, with a name corresponding to the particular marketplace, todays date and will include only sales, for a particular SKU for the current month.

+`python OrderAnalysis.py` will take **one** ShipStation csv spreadsheet, in the same directory [as itself] and will remove all extraneous columns except ones pertaining to analysing sales and returns. ie: `python OrderAnalysis.py sales` will  output a trimmed csv which has columns like order date, order number, **cost of shipping**, item description, SKU, etc... where as `python OrderAnalysis.py returns` will perform the same function, but will output different columns relating to returns [manual orders export].

 **Requirements:** None
 * **output** and **SpreadsheetExports** folders are required and hardcoded.
 Can easily be changed or made to disclude.
 * System agnostic.
 All imported libraries are native to default python installation. (ie: `os, csv, datetime`)